id523a/IOCCC/README.md

 # IOCCC
-Place where I will publish code that won the IOCCC.
+Place where I will publish code that was submitted to the IOCCC.